sreece52/Software_specs_code/README.md

 To the build the program in IDE (mainly eclipse similar logic should work for other IDEs):

 NOTE: I am including an executable in this repo so you guys can it.
 Just make sure the Database file is in the same working directory as the executable.
+Also, make sure github desktop client and eGit for eclipse are installed to use the code.

 1.) clone this repository somewhere on your computer.
 2.)
-In eclipse (Whatever IDE you are using) import the src code found in src
-		note: all the source code is broken up into packages.
-Keep it that way, please.
-Helps organize projects.
+Next, open eclipse (doesn't matter what workspace you choose).
 3.)
-Convert the project into a maven project if you have not already.
+Now, choose File -> import -> git projects from git and click next.
 4.)
-Import/copy_over the pom.xml found in the dependencies folder. (delete / replace the one maven creates) 5.)
-Import the Handyman Scheduler logo found in resources.
+Choose exiting local repository and click next.
+Select this repository and click next.
+5.)
+Choose, import as general project and then select Spec_Project.
+Click finish.
 6.)
-Import the newDB.mv.db file in eclipse.
-This is needed for the program and H2 or what ever enigne you use can find it.
+Name the project and click finish.
+7.)
+Before you can start coding you need to convert this project into a maven project(should know how this is done lol).
+Leave the pom file in there it will handle any dependencies.
+Now you can start coding :)

 I believe that is it.
 Contact me if any of you have problems.